-‘Artificial Fish Refugia Details’ means the details set out in paragraphs 13.4.10-13 and 13.4.15 and Table 13.3 of Chapter 13 of the Environmental Statement.
+‘Artificial Fish Refugia Details’ means the details set out in Chapter 13 of the UES

 ‘Auxiliary Power Unit’ means the small engine or generator used to power an aircraft’s primary systems when its engines are not running.

-‘Business aviation movement’ means a non-commercial movement operated on an aircraft of 2730kgs Maximum Take Off Mass or greater conducting business operations with a capacity of 30 or fewer seats.
+‘Business Aviation Movement’ means a non-commercial movement operated on an aircraft of 2730kgs Maximum Take Off Mass or greater conducting business operations with a capacity of 30 or fewer seats.

 ‘CADP’ means the City Airport Development Programme as described under planning application ref 13/01228/FUL.